Meng Jianzhu

-Meng Jianzhu (孟建柱 (Mèng Jiànzhù); born July 1947) is a retired Chinese politician best known for his term as the Secretary of Central Political and Legal Affairs Commission of the Chinese Communist Party between 2012 and 2017.
+Meng Jianzhu (孟建柱 (Mèng Jiànzhù); born July 1947) is a retired Chinese politician best known for his term as the Secretary of the Central Political and Legal Affairs Commission of the Chinese Communist Party between 2012 and 2017.
 He also headed the Central Public Security Comprehensive Management Commission.

 Meng began his career in a farming cooperative based in rural Shanghai.
 He made his way up the ranks in the city, serving as vice mayor in charge of agriculture, then deputy party secretary.
-Prior to his tenure as Zhengfawei secretary, he also served as the Minister of Public Security and Communist Party Secretary of Jiangxi Province.
+Prior to his tenure as Zhengfawei secretary, he also served as the Minister of Public Security and Party Secretary of Jiangxi Province.

 Biography

 Early life, Shanghai

 Meng was born in July 1947 in Wu County, a present-day urban district of Suzhou, Jiangsu Province.
 In the 1960s, he headed to Changxing Island in Shanghai to become a tractor operator.
 For the next 13 years he worked on the rural agricultural cooperative.
 He graduated from the Shanghai Mechanical College (now part of University of Shanghai for Science and Technology).
 He joined the Chinese Communist Party in 1971.
 He became head of the rural cooperative in 1981.